Emmanuel1118/Learn-ML-Basics/README.md

 - [Python](https://www.python.org/downloads/) is currently the best language for those who are new to machine learning, as it enables to do a lot very simply.
 I recommend installing python 3.7 as it has the best library support at the date of writing this.

 - [VSCode](https://code.visualstudio.com/) is an open source IDE that can be used with python using the python extension that can be installed from within the software.
-I find this IDE really simple and useful as it supports regular python script and ipynb notebooks.
+I find this IDE really simple and useful as it supports both regular python script as well as ipynb notebooks.

 - [Anaconda](https://www.anaconda.com/products/individual) is an open source distribution of python that contains many of the basic ML libraries as well as many other useful ones.
-It is not necessary at all on a begginer level, but it has a few advantages such as great package managing as well as built in jupiter support.
+It is not necessary at all on a begginer level, but it has a few advantages such as great package management as well as built in jupiter support.

 ## Prerequisits

-To deeply understand the basic theory it is highly recommended (yet not necessary) to understand multivariably calculus and linear algebra matrix operations.
+To deeply understand the basic theory it is highly recommended (yet not necessary) to understand multivariable calculus and linear algebra matrix operations.
 You also need to know basic python and programming.

 - [Essance of Linear Algebra](https://www.youtube.com/watch?v=fNk_zzaMoSs&list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab)